Read on for everything you need to know about co-sleeping safely with your baby.

 - Avoid the sofa if you feel like you’re going to fall asleep.

 - Try reading one of those books that's been on your list forever.

 This page was last reviewed in February 2018.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.

 You might find attending one of NCT's Early Days groups helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified group leader and other new parents in your area.

-Find all the latest research-based evidence about infant sleep, including co-sleeping, on the Infant Sleep Information Source (ISIS) website.
+Find all the latest research-based evidence about infant sleep, including co-sleeping, on the Baby Sleep Information Source (BASIS) website.

 See Unicef’s guide for caring for your baby at night (updated in 2017) here.

 See Unicef’s guide to co-sleeping and SIDS here.

 Ball H. (2006) Parent-infant bed-sharing behavior: effects of feeding type, and presence of father.
 Human Nature: an interdisciplinary biosocial perspective.
 17(3):301-318.
 Available from: https://www.ncbi.nlm.nih.gov/pubmed/26181475 [Accessed 1st February 2018]